-Philips Hue’s White Starter Kit includes your choice of two or four dimmable white bulbs plus a hub.
+Philips Hue’s White and Color Ambiance Starter Kit includes your choice of two or four dimmable colored bulbs plus a hub.
 What separates Philips from the competition—and makes it the best smart light bulb overall — is the depth of its app, which is packed with features, including routines, sunrise/sunset automation, scenes, geofencing and a vacation mode.
 Plus, Philips Hue works with just about every other smart home system or device you can think of: Alexa, Google Home, IFTTT, Nest, SmartThings and more.
 If you’re looking for a white smart bulb that can be a versatile addition to your smart home, this is it.